-Direct application to the school can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+An application can be made for a place for a child at any time outside the admission round and the child will be admitted by the school governors where there are available places.
+Enquiries may be made at the school office but application must be made by via the transfer form available on the Wirral Council website at www.wirral.gov.uk/schooladmissions or by calling 0151 606 2020 during office hours.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
 If there are no places available, the child will be added to the waiting list (see above).
 You will be advised of the outcome of your application in writing, and you have the right of appeal to an independent appeal panel.